oaltanirbarbosa/cordova-plugin-background-barcode-scannerx/readme.md

 `scanning`                       | A boolean value which is true if QRScanner is actively scanning for a QR code.
 `previewing`                     | A boolean value which is true if QRScanner is displaying a live preview from the device's camera.
 Set to false when the preview is paused.
 `lightEnabled`                   | A boolean value which is true if the light is enabled.
-`canOpenSettings`                | A boolean value which is true only if the users' operating system is able to `QRScanner.openSettings()`.
+`canOpenSettings`                | A boolean value which is true only if the users' operating system is able to `BBScanner.openSettings()`.
 `canEnableLight`                 | A boolean value which is true only if the users' device can enable a light in the direction of the currentCamera.
 `canChangeCamera`                | A boolean value which is true only if the current device "should" have a front camera.
 The camera may still not be capturable, which would emit error code 3, 4, or 5 when the switch is attempted.
 (On the browser platform, this value is false until the `prepare` method is called.)
 `currentCamera`                  | A number representing the index of the currentCamera. `0` is the back camera, `1` is the front.